KlaraMartinsson/aussie-approved/README.md

 ### Future features
 - A page to store the users high score.
 - A option to share your score for social media.
+- Different levels of difficulty in the quiz.
+-
 ### Home page
 The home page is working fully responsively and has the same background like the rest of the pages.
 It has a small concrete sub heading that is telling the user what the website/quiz is for and how they can use knowledge from it in real life.
 The home page also have a Start Quiz button that has a hover on it and a pointer to make it easier for the user to understand that its something to click on.
 ![Home page](assets/readme-images/home-page.JPG)